 Nicole F. Steinmetz, Ph.D.

-Professor of NanoEngineering and Director of the Center for Nano-ImmunoEngineering
+Professor and Vice Chair, Department of NanoEngineering & Director of the Center for Nano-ImmunoEngineering & Co-Director of the Center for Engineering in Cancer

 Dr. Steinmetz started her independent career at Case Western Reserve University School of Medicine in the Department of Biomedical Engineering, where she was promoted through the ranks of Assistant Professor (10/2010-06/2016), Associate Professor (07/2016-12/2017), Full Professor (01/2018-06/2018).
 In 2017 she was named the George J. Picha Designated Professor in Biomaterials and Director for the Center for Bio-Nanotechnology.